15 Things You Should Always Buy at Aldi

 Add other baking essentials to your cart filled with butter and chocolate.
 According to Kiplinger, baking must-haves like flour, sugar, and oil are a steal at Aldi in comparison to other name brands.
 For example, the Aldi Baker’s Corner store brand sells a 32.8-ounce bag of brown sugar for $1.29 in comparison to Domino’s light brown sugar which retails for $2.69 per 32-ounce bag, per Kiplinger.
 These are the grocery shopping mistakes that are wasting your money.

 If you like buying organic-anything or organic-everything, Aldi is a great alternative to pricer health-food stores or websites.
 According to Go Banking Rates, Aldi has lower prices on everything from organic produce and beef to organic grains and coffee.
 You can reportedly find organics at Aldi for up to 50 percent less than Whole Foods, per gobankingrates.com.
+Learn why Aldi makes you pay to use their shopping carts.

 Anything from the Red Hot Specials

 The red hot specials section at Aldi is exactly what you think—even better deals on your favorite goods.
 The retailer updates the specials on their website weekly so you can see what deals are available at your closest Aldi location.
+Check out these secrets that Aldi employees won’t tell you.

 The produce at Aldi has mixed reviews concerning quality.
 Their prices, however, are undeniably competitive with some items such as apples, strawberries, blueberries, and avocado, among others, retailing for less than Costco, Whole Foods, and Trader Joe’s in a price comparison test, per The Kitchn.
 That said, be sure to double check the freshness of anything you buy.
+Learn the real reason why Aldi doesn’t play music in stores.

 Another great steal at Aldi is milk.
 According to Andrew Roderick, CEO of Credit Repair Companies, Aldi’s milk is on average 50 percent cheaper than its competitors.
 “Milk is so cheap at Aldi that new customers double check the labels to verify it hasn’t passed its sell-by date,” says Roderick.
 “Price doesn’t always mean premium and the reverse isn’t true either.
 Aldi proudly guarantees that ALL their milk is free of artificial growth hormones, aka filler normally used in cheaper brands to bulk out the liquid.”
-Next, check out these supermarket shopping secrets from America’s top grocery stores.
+Check out these supermarket shopping secrets from America’s top grocery stores.